You know, in my job, I get a lot of resumes. Some are quite good. Others are not so good.

 They don't move me and apparently, they don't move others either.

-Tell me one person who heard about Al Gore endorsing Howard Dean and said, "Gosh darn it, I'm a Dean man because Al Gore likes him!"
+Tell me one person who heard about Al Gore (search) endorsing Howard Dean and said, "Gosh darn it, I'm a Dean man because Al Gore likes him!"

 The same with Tom Harkin.
 He liked Dean too.
 Whoop-de-do.